sailpoint-oss/golang-sdk/api_v3/docs/AccessRequestsAPI.md

 [[Back to README]](../README.md)

-## SetAccessRequestConfig
+## Update Access Request Configuration

 > AccessRequestConfig SetAccessRequestConfig(ctx).AccessRequestConfig(accessRequestConfig).Execute()

-Update Access Request Configuration
+This endpoint replaces the current access-request configuration.
+A token with ORG_ADMIN authority is required to call this API.

 ### Example